-- New language clarifies that dwelling units are not permitted in the "Marina" and "Tidal Waters" categories on the Comprehensive Plan's future land use map. - Language has been added clarifying how much of a waterway may be added to lot area where lots abut irregular shape waterways.
+- New language clarifies that additional dwelling units are not permitted in the "Marina" and "Tidal Waters" categories on the Comprehensive Plan's future land use map, but that live-aboards do not constitute dwelling units according to this code. - Language has been added clarifying how much of a waterway may be added to lot area where lots abut irregular shape waterways.
 This issue arose during the Shultz B&B rezoning on Third Street; the proposed language matches the Town Council's final decision in that case. - Clarification has been added for determining which existing lots qualify for this more lenient method of computing lot area. - § 34-636: The current code is insufficiently clear as to which regulations apply when an existing two-family or multifamily building is proposed for conversion into ownership of individual dwelling units.
 The new language provides such regulations in a manner consistent with related situations in this code.